Immortalin/Oberon-0-go/README.md

 The code is as faithful a reproduction of the original source as possible.
 The resulting code is not idiomatic Go, but rather Oberon written in Go.

+# Build and Try
+The development is done under Windows using Visual Studio Code.
+With the Go distribution for Windows installed, and the default project folder structure (with *.m test cases in the \bin folder):

+    go\bin> go install oc

+    go\bin> oc Write.m

+and so forth, any valid Oberon-0 syntax file as decribed below can be used.

 # Oberon
 The programming language Oberon was conceived by Niklaus Wirth in 1986 as a refinement and extension of his previous languages Pascal and Modula-2.
 It formed the basis of a complete computer and operating system, a number of which were networked and used at the ETH Zurich in Switzerland for many years.